swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 /// - if the body returns normally:
 ///   - the group will await any not yet complete tasks,
-///   - once the `withTaskGroup` returns the group is guaranteed to be empty. static func withTaskGroup<ChildTaskResult: Sendable, GroupResult>( of childTaskResult: ChildTaskResult.Type, returning returnType: GroupResult.Type = GroupResult.self,
+///   - once the `withTaskGroup` returns the group is guaranteed to be empty. public func withTaskGroup<ChildTaskResult: Sendable, GroupResult>( of childTaskResult: ChildTaskResult.Type, returning returnType: GroupResult.Type = GroupResult.self,
   body: (inout TaskGroup<ChildTaskResult>) async -> GroupResult